james0zan/Slimmer/Readme.md

     id: the unique instruction ID of the call instruction
     tid: the thread that executes this instruction
     fun: the starting address of the function

+The ArgumentEvent is used for recording the pointer arguments of the uninstrumented functions.
+It contains only two fields, which are:

+    tid: the thread that executes this instruction
+    arg: the value of the pointer argument

 # Code Information (generated while linking)